gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Show file history in the main window

     Open file history in :ref:`browse-repository` window instead of the deprecated :ref:`file-history` window.

+  .. setting:: Show blame in diff view

+    Show blame in the diff view tab :ref:`browse-repository-tabs-diff` instead of switching to  :ref:`browse-repository-tabs-file-tree` tab.

 .. settingsgroup:: Tabs